 - 60% less likely to die from cancer.

-Obesity is directly associated with several illnesses that require ongoing medication or medical intervention and if left untreated can lead to an untimely death.
-Health issues that are weight-related include:
+Several illnesses directly associated with obesity require ongoing medication or medical intervention.
+It can lead to an untimely death if left untreated.
+Weight–related health issues include:

-Bariatric surgery helps these patients counteract the metabolic changes their body attempts to enforce and is considered one of the most effective and safest ways to help patients with the challenges of losing weight.
+The metabolic changes their body attempts to enforce can be countered by these patients with the help of bariatric surgery, which is considered one of the most effective and safest ways to help them with the challenges of losing weight.

 According to the American Society of Metabolic and Bariatric Surgery (ASMBS), a patient whose body mass index (BMI) has risen above 35 has less than a 1% chance of achieving a healthy body weight and maintaining it on their own without medical intervention.